The Curved Wooden Beam Gyms

 posted in: Gym visits | 0

-The wooden arches at Bremen High, in Midlothian, were a style used in a few gyms in the middle of the Twentieth-Century. (photo by Vincent D. Johnson)
+—The wooden arches at Bremen High, in Midlothian, were a style used in a few gyms in the middle of the Twentieth-Century.
+Part of the photo series Illustrious: The Best High School Basketball Gyms in Illinois.

 A Style From The 1950s & 60s Still Has Some Charm